ClericPy/ichrome/README.md

   3.2 goto new url with tab.set_url, and will stop load for timeout.
   3.3 get cookies from url
   3.4 inject the jQuery lib by a static url.
+  3.5 auto click ok from the alert dialog.
+  3.6 remove `href` from the third `a` tag, which is selected by css path.
+  3.7 remove all `href` from the `a` tag, which is selected by css path.
+  3.8 use querySelectorAll to get the elements.
-  3.5 Network crawling from the background ajax request.
+  3.9 Network crawling from the background ajax request.
-  3.6 click some element by tab.click with css selector.
+  3.10 click some element by tab.click with css selector.
-  3.7 use querySelectorAll to get the elements.
+  3.11 show html source code of the tab
 """